apache/ozone-docker-runner/CONTRIBUTING.md

  => => naming to docker.io/apache/ozone-runner:dev
 ```

+This will create a single-platform image for your architecture.

 ### Testing

 To try the image locally with Ozone acceptance tests, define the version to be used: